 Applicants must complete an NS4G Application and a Giving Common profile (described below).
-Both components must be completed by March 7, 2014.
-We encourage applicants to submit their Giving Common profile information to the Boston Foundation by February 14, 2014, if possible, to ensure that it can be processed by the deadline.
+Both components must be completed by March 11, 2015.
+We encourage applicants to submit their Giving Common profile information to the Giving Common by February 20, 2015, if possible, to ensure that it can be processed by the deadline.

 What is The Giving Common?